Skip Navigation

 Plane

 Flamingo International Airport or Bonaire International Airport (BON) is where all international flights and flight from other islands of the Netherlands Antilles arrive and depart.
-Arkefly (website in Dutch) and KLM fly there from Amsterdam.
+TUI Netherlands (website in Dutch) and KLM fly there from Amsterdam.
 The latter has connections onwards to both Quito and Guayaquil in Ecuador.
 Other services include those to Houston, Miami, New York, Atlanta and Cartagena in Colombia.
 Finally, there are some seasonal flights to Paramaribo and Caracas and connections to Aruba.

 By Boat